By Laini Byfield

 Practice

-Operational guardrails for intake, merging, scoring, comms, and appeals.
+Operational guardrails for intake, merging, scoring, and appeals.

 Why Small Data Ethics is broader than a privacy committee.